Prospect Reservoir Valve House: Description

-The valve house consists of an octagonal shaped building approximately 10 by 6 m wide.
+The valve house consists of an octagonally shaped building approximately 10 by 6 m wide.
 Its design is based on a loose interpretation of the Victorian Free Classical style.
 The primary construction material is sandstone brick, with sandstone foundations and features.
 Although purely functional in purpose (housing the electrical valve gear), it was designed with an awareness of architectural laws and principles.
 The informality of the style allowed for a fair amount of flexibility in design, and the final appearance attests to a successful blending of industrial function with architectural aesthetics.
 It borrows elements from classical architecture, evidenced by the formal decoration of the parapet and other features, however exhibits a level of restraint in its unadornment of wall surfaces and plain window details.
 It is a representative example of the trend to enhance the appearance of functional civil engineering structures with restrained decoration, common to many Board-designed buildings.
 The Pumping station illustrates the level of enhancement which could be achieved by architects, without resorting to ostentation or gaudiness., The Valve chambers are lined with crafted brickwork, and much of the valve gear is original, although some components have been renewed.
 Where this has occurred, the original style and appearance have been preserved.
 In addition, the valve house contains what is thought to be the original weight operated "Kent " flow metres, renowned for their accuracy and reliability (this would need to be substantiated by formal investigation)., The Pumping station is a central controlling structure in the Upper Nepean Scheme, regulating the release of water from Prospect Reservoir (maximum rate 450 megalitres/day) to the Lower Canal for conveyance to Pipe Head, thence to Sydney.
 Since 1960, Prospect has been supplied by Warragamba, rather than the Upper Nepean Dams.
 An official plaque emblazens the valve house, and reads, "The Metropolitan Board of Water Supply and Sewerage, Nepean Water Supply – Completed AD 1889 – E.O.
 Moriarty, M.Inst.C.E.
-Engnieer In Chief, P.W.D."
+Engineer In Chief, P.W.D."